 Valuation of Intangible Assets - Abbott has acquired and continues to acquire significant intangible assets that Abbott records at fair value.
-Those assets which do not yet have regulatory approval and for which there are no alternative uses are expensed as acquired in-process research and development, and those that have regulatory approval are capitalized.
-Adoption of SFAS No. 141(R) "Business Combinations" on January 1, 2009 will result in acquired in-process research and development assets acquired in a business combination to be initially recorded as indefinite lived intangible assets.
 Transactions involving the purchase or sale of intangible assets occur with some frequency between companies in the health care field and valuations are usually based on a discounted cash flow analysis.
 The discounted cash flow model requires assumptions about the timing and amount of future net cash flows, risk, the cost of capital, terminal values and market participants.
 Each of these factors can significantly affect the value of the intangible asset.
 Abbott engages independent valuation experts who review Abbott's critical assumptions and calculations for acquisitions of significant intangibles.
-Abbott reviews intangible assets for impairment each quarter using an undiscounted net cash flows approach.
-If the undiscounted cash flows of an intangible asset are less than the carrying value of an intangible asset, the intangible asset is written down to its fair value, which is usually the discounted cash flow amount.
+Abbott reviews definite-lived intangible assets for impairment each quarter using an undiscounted net cash flows approach.
+If the undiscounted cash flow amount.
+Where cash flows cannot be identified for an intangible asset, the intangible asset is written down to its fair value, which is usually the discounted cash flow amount.
 Where cash flows cannot be identified for an individual asset, the review is applied at the lowest group level for which cash flows are identifiable.
-Goodwill is reviewed for impairment annually or when an event that could result in an impairment of goodwill occurs.
-At December 31, 2008, goodwill and intangibles amounted to \$10.0 billion and \$5.2 billion, respectively, and amortization expense for intangible assets amounted to \$787 million in 2008.
-There were no impairments of goodwill in 2008, 2007 or 2006.
+Goodwill and indefinite-lived intangible assets, which relate to in-process research and development acquired in a business combination, are reviewed for impairment annually or when an event that could result in an impairment occurs.
+At December 31, 2009, goodwill and intangibles amounted to \$13.2 billion and \$6.3 billion, respectively, and amortization expense for intangible assets amounted to \$879 million in 2009.
+There were no impairments of goodwill in 2009, 2008 or 2007.

-Litigation - Abbott accounts for litigation losses in accordance with SFAS No. 5 "Accounting for Contingencies."
-Under SFAS No. 5, loss contingency provisions are recorded for probable losses at management's best estimate of a loss, or when a best estimate cannot be made, a minimum loss contingency amount is recorded.
+Litigation - Abbott accounts for litigation losses in accordance with FASB Accounting Standards Codification No. 450, "Contingencies."
+Under ASC No. 450, loss contingency provisions are recorded for probable losses at management's best estimate of a loss, or when a best estimate cannot be made, a minimum loss contingency amount is recorded.
 These estimates are often initially developed substantially earlier than the ultimate loss is known, and the estimates are refined each accounting period as additional information becomes known.
 Accordingly, Abbott is often initially unable to develop a best estimate of loss, and therefore the minimum amount, which could be zero, is recorded.
 As information becomes known, either the minimum loss amount is increased, resulting in additional loss provisions, or a best estimate can be made, also resulting in additional loss provisions.
 Occasionally, a best estimate amount is changed to a lower amount when events result in an expectation of a more favorable outcome than previously expected.
-Except for the cases discussed in footnote 8 for which Abbott is unable to estimate a loss, if any, Abbott estimates the range of possible loss to be from approximately \$255 million to \$495 million for its legal proceedings and environmental exposures.
-Reserves of approximately \$325 million have been recorded at December 31, 2008 for these proceedings and exposures.
-These reserves represent management's best estimate of probable loss, as defined by SFAS No. 5.
+Except for the cases discussed in Note 8 for which Abbott is unable to estimate a loss, if any, Abbott estimates the range of possible loss to be from approximately \$170 million to \$310 million for its legal proceedings and environmental exposures.
+Reserves of approximately \$215 million have been recorded at December 31, 2009 for these proceedings and exposures.
+These reserves represent management's best estimate of probable loss, as defined by FASB ASC No. 450, "Contingencies."